Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries: Introduction

+Unlike fully-automated approaches, dictionary attacks are heavily sensitive to their initial configuration.
+To be effective, these must rely on highly tuned setups---pairs of dictionaries and mangling rules-sets that have been carefully optimized and thoroughly calibrated.
+To cast such configurations, real-world attackers rely on a manual process that is based on specific expertise that can only be achieved and refined over years of practical experience~\cite{ars}.
+Furthermore, attackers customize their configurations for the current target by dynamically adjusting the dictionary and rules-set leveraging information gathered before or during the attack.

+Unfortunately, lacking the same domain-knowledge of experts, most researchers and security practitioners performing dictionary attacks in their security analysis rely on \textit{off-the-shelf} setups and static guessing strategies that only remotely approximate the actual effectiveness of real-world attacks.
+Indeed, as demonstrated in~\cite{measuring}, these commonly used default configurations bring to a profound overestimation of password strength that fails to correctly approximate adversarial capabilities.
+Unavoidably, this introduces a strong \textbf{bias} in the produced strength estimates that fundamentally sways the conclusion of security analysis.\\

+In the present paper, we move towards reducing this inherent measurement bias by devising a new generation of dictionary attacks that automates the advanced guessing strategies adopted by attackers; we cast an adversary model that is consistently more resilient to inaccurate configurations, and that better describes real-world attackers' capabilities.
+To that purpose, we introduce general procedures that systematically mimic different adversarial behaviors:

-By rethinking the underlying dictionary attack framework, we devise the \textbf{Adaptive Mangling Rules attack}.
-This automatic attack simulates the optimal configurations harnessed by real-world adversaries by handling the conditional nature of mangling rules.
-In particular, during the attack, a {\bf deep neural network} will associate each word from the dictionary with a dedicated, and possibly unique, rules-set.
-Using this technique, we confirmed that standard attacks, based on \textit{off-the-shelf} dictionaries and rules-sets, are sub-optimal and can be easily compressed up to an order of magnitude in the number of guesses.
-Furthermore, we are the first to explicitly model optimal configurations by examining the strong relationship that connects mangling rules with dictionary words.\\
+First, by relying on deep learning techniques, we devise the \textbf{Adaptive Mangling Rules attack}.
+This artificially simulates the optimal configurations harnessed by expert adversaries by explicitly handling \textbf{the conditional nature of mangling rules}.
+Here, during the attack, each word from the dictionary is associated with a dedicated and possibly unique rules-set created at runtime via a \textbf{deep neural network.} Using this technique, we confirmed that standard attacks, based on \textit{off-the-shelf} dictionaries and rules-sets, are sub-optimal and can be easily compressed up to an order of magnitude in the number of guesses.
+Furthermore, we are the first to explicitly model the strong relationship that binds mangling rules and dictionary words, demonstrating its connection with optimal configurations in dictionary attacks.